• Skip to primary navigation

 Garnish with fresh herbs like mint or cilantro and pomegranate seeds

-Serve over mashed potatoes, or with a side of rice or quinoa.
+Serve over mashed potatoes, buckwheat, or with a side of rice or quinoa.

 Tools and Specialty Ingredients